garrensmith/Jody/readme.md

 ====

 * Improve error messages
-* Extract report results to own object and file
+* Add beforeAll, afterEach and afterAll
+* testing of http apps
 * Mocks and Stubs